Product adoption metrics: 12 key metrics + how to measure them

 12. Customer tickets by feature

-The best product adoption metrics are the ones that help you understand four key things:
+The best product adoption metrics help you understand four key things:

 • Who is adopting your product